EminDeveloper/DesignPatterns/README.md

+# What is a Design Pattern?

-# Design Pattern - Singleton Pattern
+## Design Pattern - Singleton Pattern

 Singleton pattern is one of the simplest design patterns in Java.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.